IBMDeveloperUK/Search-Bot-201/README.md

 ![node-red](/assets/node-red.png)

-If you have yet had the pleasure of building applications with Node-RED, check out the [Node-RED 101 workshop](https://github.com/IBMDeveloperUK/Node-RED-Watson-101).
-Follow this workshop up to the end of the [http server](https://github.com/IBMDeveloperUK/Node-RED-Watson-101#creating-a-server-with-the-http-node) section to get a basic Node-RED application running the IBM Cloud.
-This will give the basic experience needed to build  Node-RED applications on any of its supported platforms.
+If you have yet had the pleasure of building applications with Node-RED, check out the [Node-RED introduction](https://github.com/watson-developer-cloud/node-red-labs/tree/master/introduction_to_node_red).
+This will give you the basic experience needed to build  Node-RED applications on any of its supported platforms.

 ## Watson Assistant